 - A Risk Assessment is a tool for conducting a formal examination of the harm or hazard to people (or organisation) that could result from a particular activity or situation. - A Hazard is something with the potential to cause harm (Fire). - A risk is an evaluation of the probability (or likelihood) of the hazard occurring (a chip pan will catch fire if left unattended). - A risk assessment is the resulting assessment of the severity of the outcome (loss of life, destruction of property). - Risk control measures are the measures and procedures that are put in place in order to minimise the consequences of unfettered risk (staff training, clear work procedures, heat detectors, fire alarms, fire practices, gas and electrical shut down points and insurance).
 Accidents and injuries can ruin lives, damage reputations and cost money.
 Apart from being a legal requirement, risk assessments therefore make good sense, focussing on prevention, rather than reacting when things go wrong.
 In many cases simple measures are very effective and not costly.
 Risk assessments need reviewing and updating regularly.
 We are very aware that all the staff and students need to receive training.
-All risk assessments are kept on file on one drive.
-Hard copies are kept on file in the Headteachers room
+All risk assessments are kept on file in one drive